 Skypark is a landmark urban business park in Glasgow.
 Glasgow is the biggest city in Scotland and the third largest in the UK.
-It has a population of c.630,000 and is at the centre of a catchment population of over 3m.
+At acquisition it had a population of c.630,000 and at the centre of a catchment population of over 3m.
 Positioned strategically on the immediate periphery of Glasgow’s Central Core, Skypark has unrivalled connectivity to all forms of transport and is within a 10 minute walk of the city centre.
 Totalling c.550,000 sq ft, Skypark comprises six buildings providing a wide variety of office, storage and retail accommodation.
 Together with joint venture partner, Resonance Capital, Moorfield repositioned this asset to create a multi-let destination office location with extensive amenities.
-In February 2015 an off market approach from Lone Star resulted in an early realisation of the business plan and sale of the investment.
+In February 2015 an off-market approach from Lone Star resulted in an early realisation of the business plan and sale of the investment.

 Sovereign Reversions – Sold

 A 50.0% stake in Sovereign Reversions (“Sovereign Reversions”), a business which owns and manages portfolios of UK equity release plans.
 The stake was acquired from Grainger Plc, following the takeover of Sovereign Reversions by Grainger.
 In February 2015, an off market approach from Lone Star resulted in an early realisation of the business plan and sale of the stake.

 Brindleyplace, Birmingham – Sold